dagraham/etm-dgraham/README.md

 Unchanged but for the change in the type character from `$` to `!`.

-### Defaults
+### Expansions

 The old *defaults* item type, `=`, is eliminated.
-Its functionality is replaced by the `@x`, *extraction key*, entry which is used to specify a key for options to be extracted from the etm configuration settings.
-E.g., suppose your configuration setting has the following entry for *extractions*:
+Its functionality is replaced by the `@x`, *expansion key*, entry which is used to specify a key for options to be extracted from the etm configuration settings.
+E.g., suppose your configuration setting has the following entry for *expansions*:

-        extractions = {
+        expansions = {
           'class': {
             'e': '1h15m',
             'a': '10m, 3m: d',